 Continue to use this medication until the full prescribed amount is finished, even if symptoms disappear after starting sertaconazole.
 Stopping the medication too early may allow the fungus to continue to grow, which may result in a relapse of the infection.

-Inform your doctor if your condition persists after 2 weeks of treatment or worsens at any time.
+Tell your doctor if your condition does not improve after 2 weeks of treatment or if it worsens at any time.

 Additional Ertaczo Information